Sodium Polystyrene Sulfonate (SOE-dee-um pol-ee-STYE-reen SUL-foe-nate)

 - This medicine comes as a liquid suspension and as a powder that is mixed with water or syrup.
 If you or your child are not able to swallow the liquid, the medicine can be put in the stomach with a special tube.
 Talk to your doctor if you have questions about this.

 - Your doctor will tell you how to mix the powder with water or syrup.
 Each dose of the powder must be mixed with a liquid right before you take it.
 Stir the powder mixture to dissolve the medicine.
 Do not store the liquid mixture to take later.
+The liquid must be used within 24 hours after it is mixed.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 Shake the bottle of medicine well just before taking each dose.